 Miami Law has an array of courses, faculty, clinics and organizations to help prepare students to work in some aspect of criminal law in government, the non-profit sector, corporations or private practice.
-Our nationally renowned faculty teach courses in criminal law, criminal procedure, cyber law, sex offender legislation, juvenile justice and other important topics in criminal justice.
+Nationally renowned faculty teach courses in criminal law, criminal procedure, cyber law, sex offender legislation, juvenile justice and other important topics in criminal justice.

 Students can further immerse themselves in criminal justice law, policy, and practice through taking seminars that bring students into contact with leading criminal law scholars across the country to participating in clinics, lectures, and student groups.